 Monthly all-day Saturday workshops with Ros Barber.

-- Does your poetry need a bit of a kick?
+Does your poetry need a bit of a kick?
 Do you want to take poetry seriously, yet leave each session feeling uplifted?
-Spend time with a supportive tutor and friendly students.
-Join a group that gives considered advice, loves poetry and wants to like you and your work.
+Spend time with a supportive tutor and friendly students and bring along drafts of your poems-in-progress to a workshop group that gives considered advice, loves poetry, and wants to like you and your work.

 About Ros Barber View Profile